Mardeg/svgklondike/README.md

 __TODO__:

-☑Sound FX
+☑Add: sound FX

-☑Upgrade SVG to version 2 (less namespaces)
+☑Modernise code: remove unecessary namespaces (upgrade SVG to version 2)

-☑var to let/const
+☑Modernise code: var to let/const for memory conservation

-☑Completion detection
+☑Add: completion detection

-☑mousedown/move/up events to pointer ones so it works on mobile
+☑Modernise code: mousedown/move/up events to pointer ones so it works on mobile

-☑Background matches system/browser dark/light setting
+☑Accessibility: match background to system/browser dark/light setting

-☑Undo feature
+☑Add: undo feature

-☐Widen card numbers for better readability, especially on mobile
+☐Accessibility: widen card numbers for better readability, especially on mobile

-☐Autoplay to completion when Deck is empty and all cards are face-up
+☐Add: autoplay to completion when Deck is empty and all cards are face-up

-☐Hint feature
+☐Add: hint feature

-☐Visual completion celebration for deaf users
+☐Accessibility: visual completion celebration for deaf users

-☐Top left dropdown selection for reverse/face design options
+☐Add: a dropdown (at the top left?) selection for reverse/face design options